 Canada's Trudeau, ministers to discuss Trump plans for Nafta

-Mr Trump said on Sunday he plans talks soon on the three-nation North American Free Trade Agreement, under which Canada and Mexico send the majority of their exports to the United States.
+Mr Trump said on Sunday he plans talks soon on the North American Free Trade Agreement (Nafta), under which Canada and Mexico send the majority of their exports to the United States.

-Canadian officials - trying to persuade the new administration that focusing on Canada makes no sense, given how closely the economies are linked - say the Trump team is most concerned about large US deficits with China and Mexico.
+Canadian officials, trying to persuade the new US administration that focusing on Canada makes no sense, given how closely the economies are linked, say the Trump team is most concerned about large US trade deficits with China and Mexico.

 "They haven't said anything specific about any real problems that they have with us," said David MacNaughton, Canada's ambassador to Washington and a key player on the Nafta file.

-The danger, he told reporters late on Sunday, is that Canada could suffer collateral damage from US measures designed to cut the trade deficit with Mexico.
+The danger, he told reporters on Sunday, is that Canada could suffer collateral damage from US measures aimed at Mexico.

-The two-day meeting in Calgary, in western Canada, starts at 9am Mountain Time (1600 GMT) and is the first chance for cabinet to discuss US relations since Mr Trump was sworn in.
+In a sign of the ties developing between the Trudeau and Trump camps, a top presidential adviser plans to hold talks in Canada on Tuesday with members of the prime minister's team, a source familiar with the matter said on Monday.

+Jared Kushner, Mr Trump's son-in-law, will travel to Calgary, Alberta, where the retreat is taking place, said the source, who asked for anonymity given the sensitivity of the matter.

-As part of the Canadian bid to reach out to Mr Trump's team, Stephen Schwarzman, chief executive officer of major investment firm Blackstone Group, has been invited to address the retreat on Monday.
+Stephen Schwarzman, chief executive officer of investment firm Blackstone Group LP, has been invited to address the retreat on Monday.
 Mr Schwarzman chairs a panel of business leaders who give Mr Trump advice.

-The challenge of dealing with Washington comes at a sensitive time for Mr Trudeau, who is facing separate probes into a luxury vacation he took with the Aga Khan as well as his centrist Liberal Party's fund raising activities.
+The challenge of dealing with Washington comes at a sensitive time for Trudeau, who is facing probes into a vacation he took with the Aga Khan as well as his centrist Liberal Party's fundraising activities.

-Mr O'Leary complains that Mr Trudeau, who came to power in late 2015 promising to run a few years of modest budget deficits on infrastructure projects, has ramped up spending so much that finance ministry officials predict there will be shortfalls for decades to come.
+Mr O'Leary complains that Trudeau, who came to power in 2015 promising to run a few years of modest budget deficits to fund infrastructure projects, has increased spending so much that finance ministry officials predict shortfalls for decades.

-While polls currently show the Liberals well ahead of their rivals in the run-up to the 2019 election, pollster Nik Nanos of Nanos Research says Mr O'Leary could eat away at Liberal support by positioning himself as a fiscal hawk.
-"Canadians were okay with a modest deficit for a specific purpose but I think there's a difference between that and a perpetual deficit," said Mr Nanos.
+While polls show the Liberals well ahead of their rivals in the run-up to the 2019 election, pollster Nik Nanos of Nanos Research says Mr O'Leary could eat into Liberal support by positioning himself as a fiscal hawk.

 REUTERS